Statement Regarding Intention To Fundraise

 STATEMENT REGARDING INTENTION TO FUNDRAISE

-Northern Venture Trust PLC (“the Company”) is pleased to announce that, subject to having the requisite shareholder and regulatory approvals, it intends, in conjunction with Northern 2 VCT PLC and Northern 3 VCT PLC (together with the Company known as the“Northern VCTs”), to launch a joint prospectus offer of new ordinary shares for subscription in the 2025/26 tax year (“the Offer”).
+Northern 3 VCT PLC (“the Company”) is pleased to announce that, subject to having the requisite shareholder and regulatory approvals, it intends, in conjunction with Northern Venture Trust PLC and Northern 2 VCT PLC (together with the Company known as the“Northern VCTs”), to launch a joint prospectus offer of new ordinary shares for subscription in the 2025/26 tax year (“the Offer”).
 It is envisaged that the Offer will seek to raise up to £14 million for the Company.
 The Offer will have an over-allotment facility, which, if utilised, will seek to raise up to an additional £6 million for the Company (with a total fund-raising of up to £50 million across the Northern VCTs, including the over-allotment facility).

 Full details of the Offer will be contained in the prospectus which is expected to be published in the second half of September 2025.